MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 In Azure Quantum, we've added support for Protobuf as it is useful for encoding input problems that are significantly large in size.
 Using a binary encoding method rather than the default JSON format can reduce payload sizes, improve upload speeds and reduce processing speeds.

-With this update, you can specify the problem type, terms, initial configuration and problem metadata (for example, problem name) exactly as is supported currently in JSON.
+With this feature, you can specify the problem type, terms, initial configuration and problem metadata (for example, problem name) exactly as is supported currently in JSON.

 > [!NOTE]
 > This feature is available for a subset of solvers in the Microsoft QIO provider.
 Usage and availability are detailed below.